nagasudhirpulla/SmartStaticGrid/README.md

 * CSRF Protection: Automatically includes AntiforgeryToken.
 * Isolation: Unique Id parameter ensures multiple grids on the same page never clash.
 * Error Handling: Built-in ErrorTemplate and EmptyTemplate for professional UX.
+* Note that filter input strings sanitization and validation are the responsibility of the developer in the DataProvider, as these values are directly passed from the form inputs.

 # Pro-Tip for Contributors
 Since this grid relies on Enhanced Form Handling, ensure your App.razor includes the standard Blazor script: